 When Dad gave me the opportunity to take over the running of the farm in 1986, I decided to experiment with organic farming, to see if we could grow good quality crops and animals, while making more space for nature too.
 And I had been shocked, while doing my degree in ‘Agricultural Technology’, to see how so called state of the art pig and poultry systems were treating farm animals.
 So alongside the enterprises that were already here, we started to keep both pigs and chickens, to show that it was feasible to give these animals a good life, and make great products from them!

 I was also determined to connect with the people who might want to eat our food, rather than just sell into commodity markets.
 We started a butchers shop in the local village, and from there attempted to sell our produce in a whole host of ways.
 The trials and tribulations of all this are too much for this short introduction, but I’m always happy to tell you the warts and all stories as and when you can come to The Royal Oak

 The farm today

 There’s a huge amount going on here.
 A dairy herd, lots of calves and beef cattle, 300 Romney ewes, 200 British Saddleback sows, 400 acres of cereal and pulse crops and a small flock of laying hens.
 We have also started experimenting with orchard crops, berries and agro-forestry at Lower Farm.
-So there’s lots of food flowing from the farm, and I hope you will try some of it, whether our pork products in supermarkets, or via Riverford, Able and Cole and other great retailers, or a much bigger range of yummy things on the menus at The Royal Oak and the The Chop House
+So there’s lots of food flowing from the farm, and I hope you will try some of it, whether our pork and beef products from our onlien shop, in supermarkets, or via Riverford, Able & Cole and other great retailers, or a much bigger range of yummy things on the menu at The Royal Oak.